acidduckling/example-common/README.md

 Run tests to generate coverage reports:

 - Run individual Common test: `npm run test:c`
 - Run individual Lodge test: `npm run test:l`
 - Run individual Manage test: `npm run test:m`
 - Run ALL tests: `npm run test:all`

 Coverage reports are combined using Istanbul-Combiner package.
 After running all tests, view the final coverage report in the browser with `npm run start:cover`

 ### Developing Tests

 Develop tests with the alternate Karma configurations.
 The tests will be run in watch mode.

 - Develop Common tests: `npm run dtest:c`
 - Develop Lodge tests: `npm run dtest:l`
 - Develop Manage tests: `npm run dtest:m`

 ## Running the project

 Each of the projects can be launched with

 - Manage Project: `npm run start:m`
 - Lodge Project: `npm run start:l`

-## AOT Production Builds
+## AOT Production Builds (Client files)

 Run a production build with one of the following commands.
 The files will be output to the `dist` folder.

 - Production build for Lodge Project: `npm run build:l`
 - Production build for Manage Project: `npm run build:m`
 - Production build for All Projects: `npm run build:all`

 You can test the prod build locally by running

 - View Production site for Lodge: `npm run start:pl`
 - View Production site for Manage: `npm run start:pm`

+## Angular Universal (Server Side Rendering)

+Ensure you have **Webpack CLI** installed globally (`npm i -g webpack-cli`).

+### Bulding Angular Universal Project

+From the root folder:

+- You can build the **Lodge** project with `npm run build:ssr:l`
+- You can build the **Manage** project with `npm run build:ssr:m`

+### Serving Angular Universal Project

+*First build the AOT Production Client files*

+From the root folder:

+- You can serve the **Lodge** project with `npm run serve:ssr:l`
+- You can serve the **Manage** project with `npm run serve:ssr:m`

 ## Shared Components